Nearby cycles on the local model for the $\mathrm{GU}(n-1,1)$ PEL Shimura variety over a ramified prime: Introduction

-The sign of the Frobenius eigenvalue is explicitely determined depending on the nature of the algebraic datum underlying the definition of $M^{\mathrm{loc}}$.
+The sign $\epsilon$ is explicitly determined depending on the nature of the algebraic datum underlying the definition of $M^{\mathrm{loc}}$.
 Namely, it depends on whether a certain $E/\mathbb Q_p$-hermitian space is split or not.
 It is interesting to observe that, as a consequence of the computation above, we have $\mathrm R\Psi_{\eta}\Lambda \simeq \Lambda$ when $n$ is odd.
-Thus the nearby cycles are trivial despite the presence of a singularity, which comes as rather unexpected.\\ The principle of the proof is simple, as it relies only on the proper base change formula applied to the blow-up morphism $b:M^{\mathrm{loc},K} \to M^{\mathrm{loc}}$.
+Thus the nearby cycles are trivial despite the presence of a singularity.
+This fact was already proved by Zhu in \cite{zhu} Corollary 7.6, using a different and more general method.\\ The principle of the proof is simple, as it relies only on the proper base change formula applied to the blow-up morphism $b:M^{\mathrm{bl}} \to M^{\mathrm{loc}}$.
 Since $b$ induces an isomorphism on the generic fibers, we have